-Savings can provide a safety net for the poorest, allowing them to create a cushion against risks, build assets for their future, and smooth income during periods of low income.
-Working with a microfinance institution in Ecuador, researchers are investigating whether providing timely reminders to save via text message can help people save more.
+Savings can provide a safety net for low-income individuals, allowing them to create a cushion against risks, build assets for their future, and smooth income during periods of low income.
+Working with a microfinance institution in Ecuador, researchers investigated whether providing timely reminders to save via text message can help people save more.

-Savings can provide a safety net for the poorest, allowing them to create a cushion against risks, build assets for their future, and smooth income during periods of low income.
-However, the majority of the world's poor does not have access to formal savings mechanisms, and instead are forced to save informally through such methods as hiding money in their homes, or purchasing assets such as jewelry and livestock.
-These methods tend to be risky, inefficient and costly.
-In addition, there has been very little research on how to design appropriate products taking into account the specific needs of the poor and to incentivize more disciplined savings behavior.
+Savings can provide a safety net for low-income households, allowing them to create a cushion against risks, build assets for their future, and smooth income during periods of decreased income.
+However, the majority of the world's low-income population does not have access to formal savings mechanisms, and instead are forced to save informally through such methods as hiding money in their homes, or purchasing assets such as jewelry and livestock.
+These methods tend to be risky, inefficient, and costly.
+In addition, there has been very little research on how to design appropriate products taking into account the specific needs of low-income individuals and to incentivize more disciplined savings behavior.

 The proposed intervention is based on the idea that individuals do not foresee events in the future and thus do not save for those expected needs in the present.
 As a result, mechanisms to remind clients in a frequent and timely manner to save now, such as a text message after a pay-period, may improve the ability of clients to consider future needs, stall unnecessary consumption in the present, and consequently save for the future.
 Salient and timely reminders can refocus attention from current activities to investment for longer term goals and lead to improved client savings behavior.